HrxSrv/Bilingual/docs/test.md

-This is a test doc to check japanese transaltion testssssssssgg
+This is a test doc to check japanese transaltio